Man shoots robber stalking woman at ATM in North Port, cops say

 They were located a short-time later by authorities.

-The boyfriend later went to North Port Police headquarters to talk about the situation.
+"During the investigation, a white male ... arrived at the North Port Police Department lobby to report that he was the shooter in this incident under investigation," the affidavit states.

-"Through (witness) accounts, admissions and surveillance, the robber and the getaway driver are now suspects in this case," Taylor said.
+According to the news release from Taylor, "Through (witness) accounts, admissions and surveillance, the robber and the getaway driver are now suspects in this case."

-Charges and identities will be released "as the case progresses," he said.
+Warren lives in the 5800 block of Sabal Trace and works for West Villages, according to the probable cause affidavit.
+McKenzie lives in the 8100 block of Boca Grande Avenue and works for the Gardens of Venice as a dietitian, the affidavit states.

 Post a comment as